-This is a monthly group session of Tai Chi class with Bernard.
+This is a bi-weekly small group session of Tai Chi class with Bernard.
 It is open to all levels of participants - from newbie to pros.

 It is an interactive seminar where you get to gain some golden nuggets about Tai Chi over a cup of tea or more.
 You will also learn some new moves (all simple and easy ones) that you can practice at home.

 Change is the only constant in the world.